cfengine/documentation/examples/tutorials/hello_world.markdown

 # /var/cfengine/bin/cf-agent --no-lock --file ./hello_world.cf --bundlesequence hello_world
 2013-08-20T14:03:43-0500   notice: R: Hello World!
 I am thinkpad-w520 and it is Tue Aug 20 14:03:32 2013
 ```
-Note that the full path to the binary is necessary in the above command.
+Note the full path to the binary in the above command.
 CFEngine stores its binaries in /var/cfengine/bin
 on Linux and Unix systems.
-Your path might vary depending on your platform and the packages your are
+Your path might vary depending on your platform and the packages your are using.
-using.
+CFEngine uses /var because it is one of the Unix filesystems that resides locally.
+Thus, CFEngine can function even if everything else fails
+(your other filesystems, your network, and even system binaries) and possibly repair problems.

 ## Make hello_world stand alone

 Instead of specifying the bundlesequence on the command line (as it was above), a [body common
 control][Components and Common Control#Common Control] section can be added to
 the policy file.
-The common body control refers to those promises that are hard-coded into
+The **body common control** refers to those promises that are hard-coded into
 all CFEngine components and therefore affect the behavior of all components.
 Note that only
  one `body common control` is allowed per agent activation.